Matt Furie: Boy's Club

 Furie created the anthropomorphic amphibian character Pepe the Frog around 2004, first appearing as a character in his zine Play Time in single-pane comics created using Microsoft Paint.
 The character was a "peaceful frog-dude" with three animal roommates.
 He posted the comic in a series of blog posts on Myspace in 2005.
 His comic book Boy's Club #1 was published by Tim Goodyear's Teenage Dinosaur in 2006.

 The Pepe the Frog character became a popular Internet meme by 2008.
 Furie's comics were printed in color in the magazine The Believer.
 He continued producing Boy's Club until 2012, with Boy's Club #2 and Boy's Club #3 both published by Buenaventura Press.
 Furie licensed Pepe the Frog for use in playing cards, a clothing line, indie video games, and a plush toy.
 He later published Pepe comics with the website The Nib in 2015 and 2016.
 For the April 2017 issue of Mad magazine, Furie created a version of Alfred E. Neuman as Pepe the Frog.

-In 2012, Furie published the illustrated children's book The Night Riders which featured Hoppy the Frog, a webcomic character and Internet meme.
+In 2012, Furie published the illustrated children's book The Night Riders.
 The dialogue-less book, published by McSweeney's, concerns the nighttime stroll of a frog and a rat.

 Memefication of Pepe the Frog

 By 2014, memes involving Pepe the Frog had become popular on the internet forums 4chan and 8chan.
 While most instances of Pepe were not used in a hate-related context, the character was co-opted as a mascot by the alt-right movement and by white nationalists and was used in memes supporting white supremacist and neo-Nazi ideologies.
 Pepe's image was also used in 2016 by supporters of Donald Trump's campaign for president.
 Trump himself and his son Donald Trump Jr. both shared memes using the character in social media posts.

 The Anti-Defamation League designated Pepe the Frog a hate symbol in September 2016.
 Furie expressed dismay at his character being used as a hate symbol and started a campaign to reclaim it, saying, "ultimately, I hope Pepe will live on as a symbol of peacefulness and of being a cool, chill frog that kids like to share with each other on the Internet."
 He led a #SavePepe hashtag campaign and depicted Pepe having nightmares about his transformation into a symbol of hate in one of his comics.
-In 2017, he wrote a storyline for the comic where Pepe dies and is given a funeral.Later after the funeral of Pepe the frog Matt Furie then created Mind Viscosity which is representational surrealism of Pepe's experience in becoming a meme.
-Here's a description "Furie's cheerful, anthropomorphic comics character, Pepe the Frog, became a meme that was appropriated by hate groups (as seen in the documentary Feels Good Man, which premiered at the Sundance Film Festival.)
-Furie's recent paintings reflect this experience."
+In 2017, he wrote a storyline for the comic where Pepe dies and is given a funeral.